algorand/py-algorand-sdk/README.md

 ## Node setup

 Follow the instructions in Algorand's [developer resources](https://developer.algorand.org/docs/run-a-node/setup/install/) to install a node on your computer.
+You can also set up a local [Algorand Sandbox](https://github.com/algorand/sandbox) with `make harness`.

 ## Running examples/example.py